 1069 – William I divided Sussex into six north-south strips (‘rapes’), each with a castle and seaport, designed to safeguard important passage routes between London and Normandy.
 The reliable Robert, Count of Eu, was given the Rape of Hastings, which was smaller than the territory of the Haestingas, as some of this was put in the Rape of Pevensey.
 The Count was given this land on condition he supplied 60 knights to serve the Crown.
 The Count was entrusted with the castle, the cross-Channel stop-off point, but his descendents were so frequently in rebellion against their king in the 11th and 12th centuries that the castle was seldom out of the monarch’s hand for many years at a time.

 1070 – The Count rebuilt the existing church in the castle as the Collegiate Church of St Mary, in honour of the Virgin Mary (the forerunner of today’s St Mary in the Castle Church).

-1086 – There is no Hastings entry in the 1086 Domesday Book, although the Abbey of Fécamp is shown as having four burgesses and 14 cottagers paying rents up to 63 shillings a year in ‘Hastinges’ (the old Hastings?), and a ‘new burg’ (the new Hastings?) has 64 burgesses returning £7 18 shillings.
+1086 – There is no Hastings entry in the 1086 Domesday Book, but it seems likely that one was prepared and was designed to occupy the empty space at the head of the county survey, showing Hastings was main town in the county.
+However, the Abbey of Fécamp is recorded as having four burgesses and 14 cottagers paying rents up to 63 shillings a year in ‘Hastinges’ (the old Hastings?), and a ‘new burg’ (the new Hastings?) has 64 burgesses returning £7 and 18 shillings.

 1094 – William II assembled a large army, possibly around 20,000 men, in and around Hastings for an expedition to France for a possible conflict, but this was abandoned and the men were sent home.
 While waiting, William went to Battle to dedicate the newly-finished abbey there.